frederic-perez/AmE-dictionary/data/dictionary.md

 __cast<sup>1</sup>__ _v_ _Votes cast._
 __cast<sup>2</sup>__ _n_ :two::astonished: _A growing cast of lawyers is signing up to defend President Donald Trump and his associates._
 __castanets__ _n pl_ A musical instrument made of two small round pieces of wood or plastic that you hold in one hand and knock together, used especially by Spanish dancers.
+__castigate__ _v_ Censure severely. _Syn_ chasten, chastise, objurgate _ften he would look back on his day of toil, and castigate himself for failing to fulfill his true purpose of the day._
 __castigation__ _n_
 __castle__ _n, v_ :mute:[cas~~t~~le]
 __castoff__ _n_